 Leave it to the minds behind Monty Python to bring us one of the wildest and weirdest dragon stories ever put to film.
 Based on Lewis Carroll’s famous “Jabberwocky” poem and directed and co-written by genre genius Terry Gilliam, Jabberwocky is a bawdy and absurdist take on the classic dragon story.
 A peasant boy fights a dragon and wins a way out of poverty and drudgery and into the heart of a princess.
 Tale as old as time, right?
 But instead of a fearsome beast, the movie’s titular Jabberwocky is just a guy in a dragon suit, wires and all.
-Charming and bizarre, Jabberwocky is a great choice for when you want a dragon movie that takes you off the beaten path.
+Charming and bizarre, Jabberwocky is a great choice for when you want a dragon movie that takes you off the beaten path, and shuns the frumious Bandersnatch.

 The Flight of Dragons (1982)